MechanicOfTheSequence/nosedocs-new/the-new-earth.md

 therefore the picture that ish emerging for me is a cube (1500 miles wide), then 13 harmonic structures inside of the cube resulting in a final cube which is 144 cubits wide (which is the harmonic of man).

 so, if you imagine the new earth (sphere around chestaheron) surrounding this cubical core (new jerusalem), inside of the cube there are 4 root3 diagonals of 2598 miles.
-I imagine one of the diagonals being the north pole, the south, and then a plane cutting the cube along the equator, where the "wall" will be aligned to the root3 diagonals in the cube, in line with the equator (axis of rotation)[^1].
+I imagine one of the diagonals being the north pole, the south, and then a plane cutting the cube along the equator, where the "wall" will be aligned to the root3 diagonals in the cube, in line with the equator (axis of rotation)[^1]. this cube is found in the chestahedron when the tetrahedral angles open to where they are equidistant from each other, making a hexagon. this happens at precisely the equator.

 I would assume that the first (and last) "foundation" is a cube, meaning that 12 more concentric harmonic "foundations" are found within it, arriving finally to the "wall" of 144 cubits.
 I believe this will be centred around the "ideal" (angelic) man, having 6.8714 feet in height[^2].
 I'll have a closer look into robert edward grant's work for other measurements that place the "chakras" up to the positions they would be with the centre of the circle centred around the naval.